Nathcm/Nathcm/README.md

 ### Hi there 👋

 My name is Nathalia.
-I'm a Information Sistems graduate.
+I'm an Information Sistems graduate. 💻

 ### ⚡ Technologies